 The difference between being a passionate doer and a passionate leader involves people in your passion instead of going it alone.
 Passionate leaders know they must have faith in others to be passionate about what needs to be accomplished.
 This mindset is a big distinction between being a passionate doer and a passionate leader.

 Our negative energy reverts to distraction, and distraction leads us to be ineffective.
-If people feel out of gas, they need to get to the gas station to refuel quickly.
+If people feel out of gas, they must get to the gas station to refuel quickly.

 Do you have a strategy for refueling?
 What can you instantly do to refuel your leadership passion and recharge your batteries?
 For me, it is music.
 Music puts me in a productive state and energizes me.